b1conrad/learning-picostack/docs/teaching/PeopleAndMachines.md

 ## Exercises

-1. Think of two or three tools that need your continual attention while you are using them.
+1. Tools that need your continual attention while you are using them: a hammer, a bicycle, an automobile.
-2. Think of two or three tools that you can start in motion and then they operate themselves.
+2. Tools that you can start in motion and then they operate themselves: a dishwasher, an oven, a clothes dryer.